epandurski/swaptacular.github.io/_posts/2022-07-03-what-is-a-currency-peg.md

 profit.
 Another promising strategy is to implement automatic currency exchanges in the spirit of [Circular Multilateral Barter](https://epandurski.github.io/swaptacular/cmb/cmb-general.pdf).

+Allowing automatic currency exchanges in Swaptacular was a key goal since the beginning.
+All the underlying protocols are designed to support it, and I hope that in the not so distant future, we will have the time and resources to implement it.

 <div class="message">
   <b>Note:</b> The <a href="{{ site.app_demo.creditors_webapp}}">Currency